Last Updated on December 24, 2023 by Emmanuel

 The crankset has a set of gears mounted on the frame, onto which the pedals are attached.

-When you pedal forwards, the chain runs around the sprockets on the crankset, enabling them to turn and causing the wheels to rotate.
+When you pedal forward, the chain runs around the sprockets on the crankset, enabling them to turn and causing the wheels to rotate.

 The pedals on a bike provide power to the wheels and help you move forward.